GioBonvi/GoogleContactsEventsNotifier/README.md

 ## Bug and error reporting, help requests
 First of all _before submitting a new error, bug or help request_, please, __verify that you followed [the instructions](https://giobonvi.github.io/GoogleCalendarBirthdayNotifications/) to the letter.__

 To report a bug or an error or to request help with this script please use [this project GitHub issue page](https://github.com/GioBonvi/GoogleCalendarBirthdayNotifications/issues).
 I will be notified immediately and will provide help as soon as possible.
+It is easier for me if you test the latest version from the master branch of the github repo for the bug, but if that is too confusing I should still be able to help as the logs will include the version number you are using.

 In the text of the message please include:
 -   A __meaningful description of the problem__.
 What did you do?
 What happened?
 What did you expect to happen instead?